jpswt/NoteForNote/README.md

 This application was created with Vite React.

 Note for Note is a MERN stack blog geared towards guitarists and their stories.
-Users can read blog posts created by other users anytime.
-Users can sign up and begin adding their stories to the community.
+Anyone can read blog posts created by other users at anytime.
+To compose your own stories and add to community, you will need to sign up.

 ## Requirements